isotopp/isotopp.github.io/content/posts/2024-07-04-mysql-plugin-mysql-native-password-is-not-loaded.md

 ```

 Note that we did start the server with `-p 3307:3306`,
-making the containters mysql at `3306` available on the host as port `3307`.
+making the containers mysql at `3306` available on the host as port `3307`.

 That means we can also try to use it from the host, using `root@%`.